 We can organize private transfer by comfortable minivan with driver at a price of 6000 Baht (including petrol costs).

-Driving North of Mae Sot along a “no man’s land” road, you can reach Mae Sariang town and district.
-The road follows the border all the way up, sometimes tracing the Moei river which flows North along the border.
-Don’t travel at night as you will encounter nearly a dozen military and police check-points where you may be searched (this is a sensitive border area); you will probably see nobody else on the road.
+Driving North of Mae Sot has the feeling of a “no man’s land”.
+It would take about 4 hour’s to reach Mae Sarieng town and district.
+This scenic road follows the border all the way up, sometimes tracing the Moei river which flows North along the border.
+Don’t travel at night as you will encounter military and police check-points where you may be searched (this is a sensitive border area); you will probably see nobody else on the road.

 It is worth bearing in mind that after a minibus was attacked by hand grenades on this road (around Tha Song Yang) in 1995 and the subsequent Karen fighting, the road was under curfew at night for a couple of years.
-It is no longer prohibited to travel by night, but not recommended.
+It is no longer prohibited to travel by night.
+Today, locals are travelling days and night, but still it’s not recommended.